charles-vdulac/django-roa/docs/overview.rst

     * add ``ROA_MODELS = True`` in your settings.

-Optionnaly, you can use a remote auth if your users are stored on the remote
+Optionally, you can use a remote auth if your users are stored on the remote
 repository:

     * add ``django_roa.remoteauth`` to your ``INSTALLED_APPS`` setting::